Hillburn in Rockland County, New York — The American Northeast (Mid-Atlantic)

 Categories. • African Americans • Civil Rights • Education •

 Credits.
 This page was last revised on February 13, 2019.
 This page originally submitted on February 11, 2019, by Clare Sheridan of Tappan, New York.
-This page has been viewed 33 times since then.
+This page has been viewed 102 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on February 11, 2019, by Clare Sheridan of Tappan, New York.
 4. submitted on February 12, 2019, by Allen C. Browne of Silver Spring, Maryland. • Andrew Ruppenstein was the editor who published this page.